 What is Translation Memory?
 Complete Guide to TM [2026]

 Translation Memory (TM) is a database that stores previously translated text segments for reuse in future translations.
-Think of it as a translator's digital memory—every sentence you translate once becomes available to use again, saving time and ensuring consistency.
+Think of it as a translator's digital memory — every sentence you translate once becomes available to reuse later, saving time and keeping things consistent.

-In this comprehensive guide, you'll learn what Translation Memory is, how it works under the hood, and how to implement TM effectively in your localization workflow.
-We'll cover everything from basic concepts to advanced best practices for 2026.
+This guide covers what Translation Memory is, how it actually works, and how to implement TM in your localization workflow — from basic concepts to what matters most in 2026.

 What is Translation Memory?

-Translation Memory is a database technology used in Computer-Assisted Translation (CAT) tools that stores pairs of source and target text segments.
+Translation Memory is a database technology used in Computer-Assisted Translation (CAT) tools.
+It stores pairs of source and target text segments.
 When you translate a sentence, the TM remembers both the original and the translation.
 Later, when similar text appears, the system suggests or automatically inserts the previous translation.

 How TM Stores Data